 Sustainability and Risk

-By joining AGPOM, members can inherently improve their overall control of risk.
+By joining AGPOM, risk purchasing group members can inherently improve their overall control of risk.
 Additionally, for corporations operating in complex supply chains in a globally-connected economy effective risk management can be the difference between success and failure.

 Great value lies in the connection between sustainability and risk.
 AGPOM seeks to unlock that value for members pursuing green and other modern behavior practices by offering a variety of tools and resources designed specifically for uncovering this hidden value.